agents-go

 ToolName / ToolDescription What the model sees

-InputJSONSchema / StrictJSONSchema Optional typed handoff input
+InputJSONSchema / NonStrictSchema Optional typed handoff input (strict by default)

 OnHandoff Side-effect callback when the handoff fires (e.g. prefetch data)